MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/native/holographic-remoting-version-history.md

 ## Version 2.5.0 (February 12, 2021) <a name="v2.5.0"></a>
 * Holographic Remoting using the [OpenXR API](../native/openxr.md) now supports:
   * XR_MSFT_spatial_anchor extension.
-This extension allows an application to create spatial anchors, which are arbitrary freespace points in the user’s physical environment that will be tracked by the runtime.
+This extension allows an application to create spatial anchors, which are arbitrary free space points in the user’s physical environment that will be tracked by the runtime.
   * XR_MSFT_controller_model extension.
 This extension provides a mechanism to load GLTF models for controllers.
   * Custom data channels as part of the XR_MSFT_holographic_remoting extension.
 An example for that is shown in the [OpenXR remote sample](https://github.com/microsoft/MixedReality-HolographicRemoting-Samples).
 * Improved synchronization between player and remote side.
 This allows dynamically changing pose and frame buffering, which ensures that remote-rendered content smoothly reaches the displays at the expected target frame rate.
 * Improved performance of the Holographic Remoting player available via the Microsoft Store.
 On HoloLens 2, the player now consistently runs at 60 frames per second.
-* Optimized transmission of spatial surface meshes which can be queried via [SpatialSurfaceObserver](/uwp/api/windows.perception.spatial.surfaces.spatialsurfaceobserver) by a remote app.
+* Optimized transmission of spatial surface meshes, which can be queried via [SpatialSurfaceObserver](/uwp/api/windows.perception.spatial.surfaces.spatialsurfaceobserver) by a remote app.
 * Fixed an issue in which calling SpatialAnchorManager methods or releasing anchors caused exceptions on disconnect.
 * Fixed threading issue leading to crashes when closing PlayerContext or RemoteContext instances.
 * Holographic Remoting Player on Desktop: Display an error message when Windows Mixed Reality is not installed instead of closing silently.